Integrating Global and Intercultural Learning

 - Providing students with multiple opportunities to gain global competence throughout their education

 - Helping students understand the interrelatedness of the human experience

 The Faculty Learning Community on Global and Intercultural Learning (FLC GIL) is open to faculty and staff interested in presentations, discussions, and information sharing regarding GIL.
 The group meets once a month from noon to 1:30 during the academic year.
-Lunch and meeting space is provided by the Center for Teaching and Learning Excellence (CTLE).
-All meetings are held in the Marriott Library, Faculty Center Meeting Space.
-For the 2018-19 academic year, meeting dates are as follows:
+If you are interested in joining the group, e-mail Dr. Sabine C. Klahr at email@example.com to be added to the meeting invitations.
+For fall 2020, all meetings will be held virtually and meeting dates are as follows:

 - AAC&U Global Learning Rubric